kiml42/SpaceCombatSimulation/README.md

 R - cycle reticle state

 TODO:
-    Just set a single name for evolution files (all types) and have it work out the folders from there.
     Store full config of evolution in current generation file.
     FuelTank option to balance fuel with parent.
     Engine plumes emission rate should be proportional to throttle.